 Bill Gasiamis 9:49

-And then one day, maybe it does do something and then some days.
+And then one day, maybe it does do something, and then some days.
 For some people, it will never do anything or just stay benign and just Never pose a threat.
 So that’s, that is a really important part of the story.
-I think it’s that, that we need to start from a great foundation.
+I think it’s, that we need to start from a great foundation.

 Bill Gasiamis 10:09

 And then once we’ve become unwell, we need to create a new approach to health and well-being.
 And we need to learn about, in fact, what have we been doing, and whether or not he was supportive of good health, even though we might have thought we were doing things that were healthy for us, maybe a little bit more effort into looking into that.